 5.3.1.1 Description

-Currently the SMF can decide UPF selection for individual PDU sessions based on the current load information of UPFs, UPF connection information, and UE service request information.
+Currently the SMF can select UPF for individual PDU Sessions based on multiple factors including the current load information of UPFs, UPF connection information, and UE request.
 However, the SMF may not have full statistics of network traffic.

-This use case describes the statistics that may be provided by network and RAN and applications in DNs and analyzed by NWDAF to assist the UPF selection.
-In addition the NWDAF may assist the definition of the URSP.
+This use case describes the information that may be provided by the network and the 5G-AN and applications in DNs and analyzed by NWDAF in order to assist the UPF selection.
+In addition the NWDAF may assist for the definition of URSP(s).

 5.4.1 Use Case 4 on using NWDA output to customize mobility management